danprowse/danprowse.github.io/README.md

 PomoTodo is a side project of mine that combines the functionality of a Pomodoro Timer and a To-do list.
 ## Motivation

-To help myself stay organized, motivated and to not self inflict burnout I regularly use the Pomodoro technique to break my work load down into manageable chunks.
+To help myself stay organized and motivated I regularly use the Pomodoro technique to break my work load down into manageable chunks.

-So what better way to practice my skills by building my own Pomodoro timer combined with a to-do list.
+So what better way to practice my coding skills by building my own Pomodoro timer combined with a to-do list.

 ## Tools & Languages